Communication (COMM)

 This course examines theoretical approaches to cultural studies; focus on interdisciplinary research of media audiences and covering a range of methods and theoretical frameworks; concentration varies.

-BASIC COMMUNICTION IN HIGHER ED This course provides individual development in philosophies and practices unique to teaching basic oral communicaiton.
+This course provides individual development in philosophies and practices unique to teaching basic oral communication.
 It is designed primarily for students who wish to teach public speaking in higher education.
-This course is required for all studdents serving as Graduate Teaching Assistands in COMM 1315.
+This course is required for all students serving as Graduate Teaching Assistants in COMM 1315.

 This course will draw upon academic research in instructional communication to provide a foundation for aligning the instructional skills and knowledge necessary for achieving organizational strategic goals and objectives.